 I’ve started basically all of my sites because they’re topics I’m interested in – and I want ELB to retain that joy in the project, even if it’s a small/different project than what I’m otherwise working on.
 Making it a fun/hobby blog is my plan for keeping it that way.

+Enjoyed this case study?
+My 9-month report for Eat Like Bourdain is now live!
 Do you have any other questions about this recap for Eat Like Bourdain?
 Let me know in the comments and I’m happy to share anything that I forgot to include!